Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

 We can't just use ``System.out.println()`` for error reporting because there is no console window in an app.
 Instead dialog boxes are used.

-The ``ConnectAsyncTask`` has to vaildate the user input before using it.
+The ``ConnectAsyncTask`` has to validate the user input before using it.
 An ``AlertDialog`` is used to report possible problems:

 .. code-block:: java